^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnostic criteria of dependence (according to DSM-IV)
+Diagnostic criteria for addiction (according to DSM-IV)

 1. Tolerance

-2. Abstinence syndrome
+2. Withdrawal syndrome